 Professor of education at the University of Chicago, and founder and chair of the university's program in Measurement, Evaluation, and Statistical Analysis (MESA).
 Founding member of IEA, where he initiated the Pilot Twelve-Country Study and First International Mathematics Study (FIMS).
 Consultant on educational evaluation and curriculum development to nations throughout the world.
 President of the American Educational Research Association from 1965 to 1966, and member of the United States National Academy of Education.
 Author or co-author of 17 major books and numerous journal articles.

 Retired in 2007.
 As a researcher at Ghent University, was involved in a number of IEA studies since 1970, including the Six Subject Survey, Second International Mathematics Study (SIMS), and Computers in Education Study (COMPED).
 National research coordinator for the 1995, 1999, and 2003 cycles of TIMSS.
-Served as an IEA General Assembly representative for the Belgium Flemish community (1992–1997).
-From 1995 to 1997, was a member of the IEA Standing Committee, representing both the Flemish and Walloon communities of Belgium.
+Served as an IEA General Assembly representative for the Belgium Flemish community (1992–1997) and as a member of the IEA Standing Committee, representing both the Flemish and Walloon communities of Belgium.
 Author of several IEA-related publications and reports.

 Gilbert L. de Landsheere